 - I had a baby at home and thus slept terribly throughout the entire PGY-4 year

-- I spent my excess energy writing extremely long articles to post on a website (ahem) when I should have been studying, working out, or sleeping.
+- I spent my excess energy writing extremely long articles to post on this website when I should have been studying, working out, or sleeping.

 - Don’t be me.
 Or, since I passed too, maybe some of that is okay.2